ding2/ding2/tests/docs/how-to-write-tests.md

 Page objects make it easier to share code across scenarios, makes the tests easier to read, and the tests will be structured more nicely.

+As of this writing, only part of the tests has been refactored to use page object.
+For an example, look at `features/p2/material_lists.feature` and it's related step definitons.

 [page objects]: http://martinfowler.com/bliki/PageObject.html